Speed of propagation of fractional dispersive waves: Full domain as the support

 Here we restrict attention to the dynamics on the real line.
 Our goal is to show

 Note that this is a stronger statement than the non-compactness of $supp(U(t)\phi)$.
 It is of interest to fully classify the dispersion relations that satisfy \eqref{full}.
-It is of further interest to study an analogous question for a more general spatial domain with a manifold structure.
+It is of further interest to study an analogous question for a more general spatial domain.

-It suffices to show the real-analyticity of $K_t = \mathcal{F}^{-1}[e^{-itw}]$ though such strong property is not necessary as can be seen in the first example of \eqref{half-wave2} where $w(\xi) = |\xi|$.
+It suffices to show the real-analyticity of $K_t = \mathcal{F}^{-1}[e^{-it\omega}]$ though such strong property is not necessary as can be seen in the first example of \eqref{half-wave2} where $\omega(\xi) = |\xi|$.
 Real-analytic functions can be locally extended to holomorphic functions defined in a region in $\mathbb{C}$, and therefore if the real zeros of a real-analytic function accumulate, then the function must be identically zero.
 Hence if $K_t$ is real-analytic, then $supp(K_t)=\mathbb{R}$.
 Moreover if $\phi \in \mathcal{E}^\prime$, then $K_t \ast \phi \in \mathcal{S}^\prime$ is real-analytic, and hence \eqref{full}.
 A useful tool in understanding the microlocal properties of a distribution is the following wave packet transform; see \cite{folland2016harmonic}.

 \begin{definition} Let $\tau \geq 0,\ x,\xi\in\mathbb{R}$.
 The FBI transform of $f$ is

 \end{definition}

 By direct computation,